tarunkumar7906/uber-ride-analysis/README.md

 - Writing a reusable `clean_data()` function instead of cleaning inline — keeps the notebook organized
 - Engineering time features from DateTime — Hour, DayofWeek, Month, Weekends flag
 - Using `pd.to_numeric(errors='coerce')` to handle messy numeric columns without breaking the pipeline
-- Choosing between Matplotlib, Seaborn, and Plotly depending on what the chart needs
+- Choosing between Matplotlib and Seaborn depending on what the chart needs
-- Using Plotly for interactive scatter and histogram when static charts are not enough
+- Using Seaborn for statistical charts like histogram, scatter, and heatmap where styling matters
 - Thinking about cancellation rates as a business metric, not just a data cleaning step

 ---